MatthewGerber/raspberry-py/docs/cad-parts.md

 # CAD Parts

-This page documents some of the parts I have designed for 3D printing.
+This page documents parts I have designed for 3D printing.

 # Materials and Tech